 The Beatrice Police Department employs 21 full-time police officers and 10 support staff.
-Units and programs within the department include: SWAT team, criminal investigations, victims assistance program, K-9 division, and school resource officer program.
 In addition to standard equipment, officers are equipped with body cameras along with a camera and computer system in each car, which connects them to each other and dispatch.
 The city has an automatic vehicle locator system and emergency notification system for the entire county.
 Regular patrol is provided to existing industries in the area.
-Annual expenditures for police protection for the last three years averaged \$3,146,675.
+Annual expenditures for police protection for the last three years averaged \$2,521,264.